 63% of data breaches involve a third party relationship.

-The new General Data Protection Regulation – which comes into force in May 2018 – may at first blush seem like “just another EU rule”.
+The General Data Protection Regulation – which took effect in May 2018 – may at first blush seem like “just another EU rule”.
 However, organizations – and specifically third party risk management teams within them – would take a “tick-box” approach to compliance at their peril.

-In fact, the GDPR is such a significant new rule that any organization that does business with EU nationals and holds some form of personal data on them, should dedicate the the time and resources to take a more strategic approach to risk management and compliance within 2017, rather than waiting until next year, or complying more tactically.
+In fact, the GDPR is such a significant new rule that any organization that does business with EU nationals and holds some form of personal data on them, should dedicate the the time and resources to take a more strategic approach to risk management and compliance.
 Compliance with this rule requires a strategic approach because: